Polaris-Ride-Command/bluetoothle/readme.md

+## 7/17/24 - The library was retargeted for .NET 8 and focussed to support only the platforms we need for Ride Command: iOS and Android.
+See commit https://github.com/Polaris-Ride-Command/bluetoothle/commit/4bf5295fd578e92d646b907ae1b32ead0df282d6 for details

-# UPDATE - This library is moving to the Shiny Framework at https://github.com/shinyorg/shiny Support will remain until Shiny is out of beta
+### UPDATE - This library is moving to the Shiny Framework at https://github.com/shinyorg/shiny Support will remain until Shiny is out of beta

 # <img src="icon.png" width="71" height="71"/> ACR Reactive BluetoothLE Plugin
-Easy to use, cross platform, REACTIVE BluetoothLE Plugin for ALL platforms!
+Easy to use, cross platform, REACTIVE BluetoothLE Plugin for ~~ALL~~ some platforms!

 ## [SUPPORT THIS PROJECT](https://github.com/aritchie/home)